 DR. BECK: Did you ever have a feeling that what you were doing was somehow misguided?

 ERLAND: If the whole gig was wrong, then how come it was even offered as a gig?
-I think people simply get hung up on the fact that I was also getting paid to do it.
-Imagine if I never got the gig through the Program; imagine if I was doing it for free.
-How would what I was doing in that case differ from adopting a child, an act we regard as the pinnacle of altruism?
+I think people get hung up on the fact that I was also getting paid.
+Imagine I never got the gig through the Program; think about it like if I was doing it for free.
+How would what I was doing in that case be any different from adopting a child, which I think we all regard as the pinnacle of altruism?

 DR. BECK: I guess most people would say the difference is precisely in motivation.
 The person who adopts a child does it because he inherently wants to help it.

-ERLAND: That’s what I’m telling you - I did want to help her.
-Listen doc, Luna grew up to be confident, creative, and genuinely warm person.
-So I don’t understand how anyone can condemn this arrangement when the outcome is so positive.
-Yes, I agree, like everybody would - truthfulness is important; but so is the result.
-So is it better that Luna found out the sweet lie now, when she is well-adjusted, or would it have been better if she spent her life living the bitter truth, or to find out now, when she’s well adjusted?
+ERLAND: That’s what I’m trying to tell you - I did want to help her.
+Listen doc, Luna grew up to be confident, creative, and genuinely a warm person.
+So I don’t understand how anyone can condemn this arrangement when the outcome is so obviously positive.
+Sure, I agree, like everybody would - truthfulness matters; but so do the results.
+So would it have been better for her to live her whole life knowing the bitter truth, or to find out now, when she’s well adjusted?

 DR. BECK: But...